taishi-i/awesome-ChatGPT-repositories/README.md

  * [awesome-gpts-prompts](https://github.com/ai-boost/awesome-gpts-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
  * [Awesome-LLM-Uncertainty-Reliability-Robustness](https://github.com/jxzhangjhu/awesome-llm-uncertainty-reliability-robustness) - Awesome-LLM-Robustness: a curated list of Uncertainty, Reliability and Robustness in Large Language Models
  * [awesome-prompts](https://github.com/ai-boost/awesome-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
 Prompt Engineering, prompt attack & prompt protect.
 Advanced Prompt Engineering papers.
+ * [awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) - Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.

 ## Prompts